MRHan-426/SOSLAM/README.md

 pip install .
 ```

-Be aware to delete the following code in "setup.py"
+Be aware to delete the following code in "setup.py".
+Otherwise it will be relatively slow, because you will recompile gtsam.

 ```shell
 shutil.rmtree(os.path.join(build_lib_dir, 'gtsam'), ignore_errors=True)